DLA-PSU/personal-site-template/README.md

+Created by Jennifer Isasi for a workshop on personal sites for graduate students.
+Last updated December 8, 2025.

 # personal-site-template

 A template to create simple personal sites with bio, projects and CV.
 It turns simple markdown files into web pages.
 No coding required for updates.